Eric Madsen specializes in the valuation of businesses, complex financial assets, and economic damages.

 Over the last twenty years, Mr. Madsen has consulted on hundreds of projects.
 He has been admitted as an expert witness and testified regarding financial and economic issues in US District Court and before the International Centre for Settlement of Investment Disputes.
-He also has been retained by top law firms to submit expert reports, declarations, and other submissions in various venues, including the Superior Court of the State of Delaware, the Superior Court of the State of California, and the Supreme Court of the State of New York.
-In addition, he has performed expert analysis regarding investigations by the US Securities and Exchange Commission.
+He also has been retained by top law firms to submit expert reports, declarations, and other analyses in various venues, including the Superior Court of the State of Delaware, the Superior Court of the State of California, and the Supreme Court of the State of New York.
+He has performed expert analysis for investigations by the US Securities and Exchange Commission.

 Mr. Madsen’s testimony and reports have covered numerous financial and economic topics.
 In the area of valuation, for example, he has testified regarding economic damages that resulted from the alleged expropriation of a company’s minority equity position, a series of complex call and put options, and debt positions in a non-US telecommunications company.
 His valuation analysis involved both market and income approaches and included consideration of discounts for lack of control and marketability and adjusting the discount rate for a country-specific risk premium.
 Aside from telecom, Mr. Madsen has valued companies in multiple industries, including, for example, high technology, investment management, consumer products, mining, manufacturing, sports and entertainment, and hospitality.
 He has performed valuation analysis for matters arising from partnership disputes, unfair treatment of a minority shareholder, shareholder squeeze outs, and sales of a business unit.